JohnBinford/AppleWood-Pointe/Collateral/newguy.md

 #  AppleWood Pointe Hobby Shop
 ## Newguy Page </br>
 ## This repository is a simple place to share ideas and pictures in order to prepare our workshop at AWP.
-- Eventually, this website will be used to facilitate selection of the best of the great.
+- This website was used used to facilitate selection of the best of the great.
   - (We don't need 6 band saws, for example.
 So how do we gracefully choose a couple?)
 ### Questions, Ideas, and Contributions can be sent to johnathan.binford@gmail.com .
-- Interim Moderator Eric S. will gather pictures and information, and then post it all here for easy viewing.
+- Interim Moderator Eric S. will gathered pictures and information, and then posted it all here for easy viewing.
-- A folder will be created for each resident, and a master page will showplace various tools and ideas.
 - The table at the top of the main page shows recent activity, you can click the folders or activity to see the information.
 - Verbiage next to each folder indicates the most recent activity for that folder.
 ### Use the email list to create email threads for general discussions.